tferrari92/automate-all-the-things-hardcore/README.md

 9. When it's done, the access file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it to see the URL and credentials.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>

 10. You can now access the ArgoCD UI, if it's not ready just hit refresh every few seconds.
 Here you should find all the applications.
-Three will be under the "argocd" project, these are necessary for ArgoCD self-management.
-Another six will be under the "my-app" project which manage our app's backend and frontend in the three environments.
+Three will be under the "argocd" project, these are necessary for ArgoCD self-management.<br>
+Another six will be under the "my-app" project.
+These manage our app's backend and frontend in the three environments.
 These will be in a "Progressing/Degraded" state.
 This is because we haven't built our app and pushed it to DockerHub yet.
 Let's take care of that next.

 <br/>
 <br/>